jc97/contao-portal64-client/README.md

 ## Installation

-To install this extension copy it's file to `system/modules/portal64.de_client/`.
+To install this extension copy it's files to `system/modules/portal64.de_client/`.
 After that you have to run database update in Contao.

 ## Configuration and use